marianogutierrez/GMPLib-PsuedoPrimeGenerator/README.md

     Note: The programs' functions are all thead safe via use of mutexes.

-prog2_2.c
+## prog2_2.c
     Arguments: K (number of pseudo primes to print) and B (number of bits ) This program makes use of the first to create a queue in order to produce psuedo prime numbers.
-In order to produce large amount of numbers the program makes use of the gmp library, used by inlucding <gmp.h>, first downloading of course, the program is then hardocoded to send four threads to produce the prime numbers the numbers are then printed each on a new line.
+In order to produce large amount of numbers the program makes use of the gmp library, used by including <gmp.h> (first downloaded on the local machine of course), the program is then hardcoded to send four threads to produce the prime numbers.
+    The numbers are then printed each on a new line.

     Note: the numbers will be at least B bits, this is the purpose of the arg.
     Note: the program will also output guaranteed prime numbers as told this was ok too.